kartik-v/dependent-dropdown/README.md

 - Apply the plugin on a select element and set dependency to one or more other input / select elements (including dependency nesting).
+- Automatically convert `select` inputs with class `depdrop` to dependent dropdowns.
+The plugin supports HTML5 data attributes to configure the dependent dropdown options.
 - Supports both `select` input with basic `options` and select with `optgroups`.
 - Automatically lock/disable the dependent dropdown until dependent results are available.
 - The plugin uses ajax call to the server to render the list of dependent options.